 In the heart of Studio Harcourt, come and discover a brand-new museum showcasing the history of photography, through iconic cameras from a unique collection, to be admired free of charge!
 [Read more]

-Located in the 16th arrondissement of Paris, next to the Parc des Princes, Club Circus Paris is a gaming club where you can enjoy the atmosphere of a casino for an evening or an afternoon.
+Sponsored - Located in the 16th arrondissement of Paris, next to the Parc des Princes, Club Circus Paris is a gaming club where you can enjoy the atmosphere of a casino for an evening or an afternoon.
 Poker fans will be delighted with the cash game on offer, in addition to the traditional games.
-For fans of tournaments, a rich new grid has been introduced.
+For fans of tournaments, there's a rich new line-up.
+A poker festival will be held from July 9 to 14.
 [Read more]

-Festival du Théâtre de Verdure 2023 in the heart of the Bois de Boulogne, the festival for young and old alike
+Théâtre de Verdure Festival 2025 in the heart of the Bois de Boulogne: the festival for young and old alike

 Roland-Garros stadium, the temple of clay tennis in Paris